 Oral Pathologists or Oral Surgeons

 These surgeons are more like doctors in a lot of ways.
-They’re specifically qualified to perform treatments of oral diseases in teeth and your jaw.
-They’ve been trained to perform surgeries and may work closely with an ear, nose, and throat specialists (Ents) to perform any operations.
+They’re specifically qualified to perform treatments of oral diseases in your teeth and jaw.
+They’ve been specifically trained to perform dental surgery and may work closely with an ear, nose, and throat specialists (Ents) to perform any operations.

 The job of an oral surgeon is no small task.
 They often are tasked with very complex surgeries.
 Sometimes surgeries to remove cancer help with sleep apnea and different infections that can take place in the face.

-If for some reason, you need your teeth or jawbones repaired, this is the dentist that would help you.
+If for some reason, you need your teeth or jawbones repaired, this is the dental specialist that would help you.
 Prosthodontists primarily provide cosmetic dentistry or treatments to improve the appearance of teeth.
-Think of things like teeth, whitening, veneers, dentures, crowns, and bridges.
-Some of the work that they do might be more invasive such as replacing teeth that are missing from your mouth.
+Think of things like dental implants, whitening, veneers, dentures, crowns, and bridges.
+Some of the work that they do might be more invasive such as replacing missing teeth.

 If you’ve ever heard of a smile makeover or seen a picture of someone that has had it done, then you’d be looking at the work of a prosthodontist.
-They work hard to make sure that their clients smile look perfectly.
+These dental specialists work hard to make sure that their clients smile look perfect.